edulazaro/test-widget/README.md

 ## Possible improvements

 * Add API auth and API keys to use it with more projects.
-* Use a Vue component replacing the JS one and the widget template (was about to do it with Vue, but would be my first contact with it, so maybe not the best option for a test).
+* Use a Vue/React component replacing the JS one and the widget template.
 * Show the weather with a set of horizontally scrollable panels, each one corresponding to a range of three hours.